geb/geb/doc/manual/src/chapters/040-pages.md

 ### Switching pages and frames at once

-All of the aforementioned `withFrame()` variants also accept an optional second argument (a page class or an page instance) which allows to switch page for the execution of the closure passed as the last parameter.
+All of the aforementioned `withFrame()` variants also accept an optional second argument (a page class or a page instance) which allows to switch page for the execution of the closure passed as the last parameter.

 Following shows an example usage: